Paul-Dempsey/pachde-hc-one/doc/HC-1.md

   To add a preset to your favorites list, click the outlined heart.
   Clicking a filled heart removes the preset from the favorites list.

-  There are menu options to save and load favorites, so you can keep as many set lists as you like.
+  There are menu options to save and load Favorites, so you can keep as many set lists as you like.

 - Tabbed preset listing.
 Click on **User**, **Favorite**, or **System** to see the corresponding list of presets.

+  Right click a preset for Favoriting and ordering options if the preset is a favorite.
+You also favorite and un-favorite the current preset with the heart button in the upper right.

+  - **User**
     User presets are always in the order set on the device.

-  Favorites are shown in the order that they are added.
+  - **Favorite** Favorites are shown in the order that they are added.
+Favoriting a preset always adds it to the end of the list.
-  At this writing, you can't change the order of favorites in HC-1, but it is possible to manually edit the saved Favorites file in a text editor.
+  Right click a favorite for options to change it's order in the list, or to un-Favorite it.
+  Right click the **Favorite** tab for sorting and commands to Open, or Save the favorites list to a file.
+  Sorting from the **Favorite menu** is a one-time operation, unlike the System tab where the selected sort is persistent.

-  System presets can be sorted Alphabetically (the default), by Category, and by System order.
+  - **System** System presets can be sorted Alphabetically (the default), by Category, and by internal device System order.
-  The options for this are in the menu.
+  The options for this are in the **System** tab right click menu.

 - Paging is to the right of the tabs.
-  Current page number is show above the Up and Down buttons.
+  Current page number is show above the Page up and Page down buttons.
   Roll the mouse wheel while over the tabs or page buttons to quickly scroll the list.

 - Click on a preset to select it.
 The selected preset is outlined in gold.